How transplantation works

 Place your card or letter in an unsealed envelope.
 Include a separate note to Eversight, requesting your correspondence be mailed to your donor family.
 We will need your full name, phone number and date of surgery.
 Mail both pieces in one envelope to an Eversight location near you.
-View locations here.
+View locations, including phone numbers in case you need to contact us, here.

 We love our volunteers!
 The Eversight Ambassador program is a community of volunteers who celebrate the gift of sight and inspire others to embrace donation.

 Learn how you can help make vision a reality.